KensakuKOMATSU/angle-brackets-rise/README.md

 * https://song4kobedevmeetup.netlify.app/

 > please note that only ENTTEC DMX USB PRO is supported.
-Most cases, you need to change dmx setting as well.
+Most cases, you need to change dmx setting as well. ( do not use WinUSB driver for windows )
-> In windows environment, driver for the device MUST be WinUSB. `Zadig` will convenient for change driver ( use  [Options] -> [list All Devices] then choose your target device.
-After that, click [Reinstall Driver]. )
+> This demo uses Web Serial API which means chrome and edge is now suppoted.

 ---
 &copy; Kensaku Komatsu.